sashasergeev/arregro-drf-react/README.md

 Redis (for celery)

 Libraries:
-- Celery - for making background tasks (api requests to CoinGecko to get actual prices)
+- Celery - for making background tasks
 - Channels - to send actual prices through WebSockets
 - Django rest knox - Auth
+- django-heroku
 ```
+#

+## **Deployment on heroku**

+ The server that was used for deploying is [Daphne](https://github.com/django/daphne).
+This server is ASGI and is needed for Django  Channels to work.

+Heroku has some dyno limitations user can use on free plan, so in order for Celery to work i had to use [Honcho](https://honcho.readthedocs.io/en/latest/), which enabled to run multiple python processes in a single dyno.
+Its settings is in ```ProcfileHoncho``` file.

+#

-## Instruction to run this project
+## **Instruction to run this project**

 1. You need to dl/clone this repository to your device.
 2. Activate your virtualenv.